-Sagamore Spirit Distillery combines a state-of-the-art whiskey production facility with an interactive visitor experience on a five-acre waterfront campus in Baltimore.
-The campus is comprised of three buildings: a distillery building dedicated to the making of the whiskey; a processing building with areas for bottling, barreling, tasting and retail; and a waterfront restaurant building with a whiskey bar overlooking the distillery.
+Sagamore Spirit Distillery combines a sophisticated whiskey production facility, including the world’s only handmade 40-foot mirrored finished copper column still, with an interactive visitor experience on a five-acre waterfront campus in Baltimore.
+The campus is comprised of three buildings: a distillery building dedicated to the making of the whiskey; a processing building with areas for bottling, barreling, tasting, and retail; and a waterfront restaurant building with a whiskey bar overlooking the distillery.
 The on-campus water tower holds spring water transported from nearby Sagamore Farm.
 The three buildings boast floor-to-ceiling glass windows to allow visitors to see the whiskey production and displays the outdoor courtyards and waterfront.

 Ayers Saint Gross is designing three large, barn-like buildings to house a restaurant and whiskey-making plant on a waterfront property in Baltimore for Kevin Plank’s real estate firm.